hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-min: Returns the minimum value from a list of numbers
+`min`: Returns the minimum value from a list of numbers